ECCC-ASTD-MRD/MIDAS-src/docs/unitTests.md

 A [code coverage report has been generated for version `v_3.8.1-516-g746c074` if you want to have a look](http://goc-dx.science.gc.ca/~erv000/midas/codecoverage-v_3.8.1-516-g746c074/CODE_COVERAGE.HTML)

+Note that the values of `CHECK_RESULTS_CATCHUP` and `CLEAN_UNITTEST_CATCHUP` in `maestro/suites/midas_system_tests/resources/resources.def` are set according to the values of `MIDAS_COMPILE_CODECOVERAGE_DATAPATH` because we want to avoid running the task `check` and `clean` from the `UnitTest` module since it is expected that activating the coverage report options will change the results of the programs.

 ## Updating Test Results